-Ironically, some of the very same attributes which make me so ideally suited for pursuing my stated goal of “saving the planet,” have also been responsible for holding me back.
-For example, if I wasn’t such a perfectionist, and if I wasn’t so prolifically ideative, then it would not have taken as many years as it has, merely to get to the point where I am at now.
+Ironically, some of the very same attributes which make me so ideally suited for pursuing my stated goal of ‘saving the planet,’ have also been responsible for holding me back.
+For example, if I wasn’t so prolifically ideative, it wouldn’t have taken as many years as it has, merely to get to the point where I am at now.
 Every week, I’ve got a fresh new stack of to-do notes and ideas and such to go through and put away, before once again, it’s back to work.
 I need the ability to stick with this full-time, without the demands of a full-time job.

-Thomas Edison famously stated that “Genius is 1 percent inspiration, and 99 percent perspiration,” Albert Einstein, when asked what set him apart, answered “I have no special talents, it’s only that I am passionately curious.”
-I, too, have an unquenchable thirst for knowledge; but here is how I prefer to explain why I believe I am far ahead of most people, in regard to my unique ideas and insights concerning how best to go about trying to ‘save the planet: If, as Aristotle opined, “excellence is not an act, but a habit,” then perhaps it has been my lifelong preoccupation with coming up with answers for addressing that all-important question “How do we save the planet?,” that has in turn allowed me to gain the necessary insight, in order to be able to become so adept, at knowing what needs to be done, to accomplish that.
+Thomas Edison famously stated that “Genius is 1 percent inspiration, and 99 percent perspiration.”
+Albert Einstein, when asked what set him apart, answered “I have no special talents, it’s only that I am passionately curious.”
+But here is how I would explain why I believe I am far, far ahead of most people, in regard to my unique ideas and insights concerning how best to go about trying to ‘save the planet.’
+It comes down to something Aristotle said: “Excellence is not an act, but a habit.”
+I believe it is my lifelong preoccupation with coming up with answers for addressing that all-important question “How do we save the planet?,” that has in turn allowed me to gain the most insight, regarding how best to go about accomplishing that.

-Let me state, unequivocally, that I believe I am one of the most (if not the most) uniquely qualified people you are ever likely to find — to philanthropically back — if you are truly concerned about “saving the planet.”
-I know of no other person I would deem more qualified in that regard.
-Such a person, or persons, may indeed exist; but I don’t know of any.
+I can unequivocally state that I believe I am one of the most uniquely qualified people you are likely to find — to philanthropically back — if you are truly concerned about saving the planet.
 I realize that may sound grandiose, but that claim is based on a tremendous amount of evidence.
-From all that I have seen, heard, and read (in books, magazines, newspapers, television, radio, conversations I’ve had, or have overheard) — all throughout my entire life — I have never met, or learned of, another living person, anywhere, that I felt — based upon what I was hearing, or reading — had altogether my vision, and level of understanding, concerning (a) the extent to which we are jeopardizing the biosphere, and (b) what precisely needs to be done, to best attempt to remedy that situation.
+From all that I have seen, heard and read (in books, magazines, newspapers, television, radio and conversations — I’ve had or overheard) — all throughout my entire life — I have never met, or learned of, another living person, anywhere, that I felt — based upon what I was hearing, or reading — had altogether my vision and level of understanding, concerning (a) the extent to which we are jeopardizing the biosphere, and (b) what precisely needs to be done to best attempt to remedy that situation.
 And this scope encompasses everyone from friends, relatives, neighbors, coworkers, peers, classmates, teachers, professors, acquaintances and strangers, to presidents, presidential candidates, vice-presidents, senators, senatorial candidates, governors, radio talk show hosts, columnists, speakers, authors and television interviewers.

-I sincerely thank you for taking the time to read through this website, and to give it the attention that I believe it deserves.
-Please contact me if you genuinely believe you might be able to help, in some substantive way.
+I sincerely thank you for taking the time to visit my website, and for giving it the attention I believe it deserves.
+Please contact me if you believe you might be able to help, would like to meet, or have any questions.

 Paul A. Reinicke